johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/overview1.md

 ## Problems with current access

-Getting access to this kind of information is difficult today.
+It is not usually a priority for government officials to keep voters very informed about their actions.
 Only a few large cities make transcripts of their meetings available.
-And these are often difficult to obtain and use.
+And they are often difficult to obtain and use.

-Philadelphia is the 6th largest city in the U.S. Here is a sample page from a Council transcript.
+Philadelphia is the 6th largest city in the U.S. Click below to show a sample page of a city council transcript.
 It's 154 pages of double-spaced lines, 10-words-per-line.
-It's in PDF format, making it unusable on small screens, since the size can't be adjusted.
-There is also no table of contents.
-And the index is possibly usable by a legal researcher, but not the average person.
+Its PDF format is unusable on small screens, since the size can't be adjusted.
+There's no table of contents.
+The index is possibly usable by a legal researcher, but not an average person.

-Click below to see a sample transript and index.